theokrueger/writeups/htb/shocker/solution.md

 now we need to find root. the simplest way is to see what permissions `shelly` user has.

+# pwning

-`/etc/sudoers` and `/etc/doas.conf` are unreadable and do not exist respectively. but we can still see what we can do using `sudo -l`.
+`/etc/sudoers` and `/etc/doas.conf` are unreadable and do not exist respectively. but we can still see what we can do as `scriptmanager` using `sudo -l`.

-and with no passwrod required, we have full access to `sudo /usr/bin/perl`. its pretty obvious how we can execute anything from perl.
+and with no password required, we have full access to `sudo /usr/bin/perl`. its pretty obvious how we can execute anything from perl.

-to get a bash shell, run
+using perl, upgrade the shell to root.

 ```
 $ sudo perl -e 'exec "/bin/bash"'